-This change would discontinue service on the lowest performing segment of Route 580 between Lakewood Station and South Hill Park-and-Ride, when there is a corresponding Sounder trip traveling to or from Lakewood.
-Service to Lakewood would remain when connecting to peak-direction Sounder trips starting or ending in Tacoma.
-Saved resources would be reallocated within other Pierce County ST Express services.
+This change will discontinue service on the lowest performing segment of Route 580 between Lakewood Station and South Hill Park-and-Ride, when there is a corresponding Sounder trip traveling to or from Lakewood.
+Service to Lakewood will remain when connecting to peak-direction Sounder trips starting or ending in Tacoma.
+Saved resources will be reallocated within other Pierce County ST Express services.

-Additionally, due to low ridership, the following 580 trips would be discontinued:
+Additionally, due to low ridership, the following 580 trips will be discontinued: